 “Citizenfour” beat out “The Salt of the Earth,” “Last Days in Vietnam,” “Virunga” and “Finding Vivian Maier” for the honor.

-The museum is not open and you now have the opportunity to see the light that this amazing array of windows creates in this beautiful space with the most iconic pieces of art of the 20th century on display.
+open and you now have the opportunity to see the light that this amazing array of windows creates in this beautiful space with the most iconic pieces of art of the 20th century on display.

 I urge you to visit.

 When I visited the third floor on Sunday’s February 2nd, 2015 preview, SkyLit, I was struck by how even the light was.
 I thought it was some sort of skylight but until I saw the roof from above I understood how genius this design is.